ServicePilot Agents

 • Ideal for orchestrated environments

-• Requires NBA for z/OS (full version)
+• Requires NBA for z/OS (Full Edition)

 • Can run as a standalone agent